AVADOLearning/moodle-componentmgr/README.md

 * _Version control_ implementations allow us to download and checkout specific versions of components from a range of different sources.

+## License

+Component Manager is released under the terms of the GPL v3.
+This is the same license as the core Moodle distribution.

 ## Requirements

 * PHP >= 5.4